lukebillings/react-gif/README.md

 - Click on the one you want to focus on
 - See your chosen Gif magically appear in the centre of your screen!

-## Lookking to run the repo locally?
+## Looking to run the repo locally?

 ```bash
 yarn install